How To Return The Body Serve

 However, when you know exactly what to focus on, handling serves to the body can become much easier.

-And lucky for you, I’ve got a few simple, yet powerful tips to share, that can help you neutralize a big serve and take care of those tricky serves into the body.
+And lucky for you, I’ve got a few simple, yet powerful tips to share that can help you neutralize a big serve, take care of those tricky serves into the body, and completely transform your return of serve.

 Let’s get started.